apepkuss/wasmedge-nn-training/README.md

   <img src="arch.jpg" alt="architecture" width="450" />
 </p>

-This project consists of three parts:

-- `resnet.py` is a Python script defining a `Resnet` model with PyTorch Python API.

-- `wasmedge-nn-training` constructs a plugin prototype integrated with PyTorch.

-- `resnet-pytorch` is a wasm app that is responsible for preparing data and calling the `train` interface to trigger a training task.

 ## Examples

 In the current stage, three examples are provided: one is PyTorch model, the others are TensorFlow models.
 The models are defined with PyTorch/TensorFlow Python APIs, while the training is done on WasmEdge Runtime via the `wasmedge-nn-training` plugin.